jlipinski3/hackbeanpot/README.md

 2. viewport tag
 3. google font (fonts.google.com)

--media-media queries are able to identify the way a user is viewing a site so a developer can accomodate these different use cases.
+-media queries are able to identify the way a user is viewing a site so a developer can accomodate these different use cases.
 It is not just limited to screen size, but print vs screen, landscape vs portrait, and other cases.

 step4.html (add javascript):